-User IDs and passwords will not be emailed, mailed, or faxed.
+User IDs and passwords will not be e-mailed, mailed, or faxed.
 They can only be distributed in person for security purposes.
 Identification may be required to pick up access information.
-Please contact Janet Robey to pick up your child's ID and password in the guidance office.
+Please contact Tanya Cox to pick up your child's ID and password in the counseling and/or main office.
 Please note you only need to create an account one time for each child.
 You do not need to recreate an account for each school year, continue to use your existing ID and password.